adrienabbey/PicoAirSense/README.md

 ### Wiring

+> NOTE: the pin numbers below are the *physical* pin numbers on the Raspberry Pi Pico 2W.
+These numbers will differ from the pin numbers listed in code, which use GPIO pin numbers instead of physical pin numbers.

 - The BME280 and SGP30 will share the same I2C wiring:
   - `Pico pin 36` (VCC 3.3V) -> both sensors' `VCC` (RED)
   - `Pico pin 38` (GND) -> both sensors' `GND` (BLK)